markfrance/indolearn-flashcards-89424/pwa_flashcard_frontend/README.md

 ```

 - NEXT_PUBLIC_SITE_URL is used for auth email redirect.
 In production, set it to your deployed site origin.
+- If these variables are not provided, the app will not start and `src/lib/supabaseClient.ts` will throw a clear configuration error.

+Important:
+- Do NOT start the local Express backend (`indolearn-flashcards-89426/backend`) — it is DEPRECATED.
+- Do NOT start the local PostgreSQL database container (`indolearn-flashcards-89425/flashcards_database`) for this app — it is DEPRECATED for the Supabase flow.
+- See root `assets/supabase.md` for required tables and RLS configuration when using Supabase.

 No local Express or Postgres server is required.
 The prior backend and database directories are decommissioned.